MinaStormcloud/Spindl_APL/README.md

 *******

 UPDATING THE CODE IN VISUAL STUDIO: Back end updates shall be made in Visual Studio, and the "Spindl_APL.Server" folder contains the back end part of the project.
 "Spindl_APL.Server/Program.cs" is the starting point of the back end code.
 Controllers shall be added to or updated in the "Spindl_APL.Server/Controllers" folder.
-The different classes are listed in the "Spindl_APL.Server/Data/Entities" folder.
+The different classes are listed in the "Spindl_APL.Server/Data/Entities" folder, and "https://localhost:7127" is used for the API connection to the front end part of the project.

 "Spindl_APL.Server/Data/ApplicationDbContext.cs" defines the tables for the database, and "Spindl_APL.Server/Data/DataSeeder.cs" contains some initial data for the tables.
+In order to display the data on "https://localhost:5173/", the back end code must be running in Visual Studio before the front end part of the project is started.
+The SQL Server Object Explorer in Visual Studio shows what has been stored in the data tables.
+Select View > Server Explorer to access them.
+Expand the folders to locate the data tables associated with the application.

 The "Spindl_APL.Server/Data/Migrations" folder contains files that were created by running the "add-migration" command.
 In case there are migration related issues when the code is updated, these files can be deleted and replaced by new migration files.